Portuguese CEAL tax: the complete guide (August 2024)

 For more details on this issue, Article 7 of the annex to Article 22 of the Mais Habitação legislation also presents several paragraphs that seek to clarify the concept of “location” and how these values and their calculations will be determined and limited in relation to other land use conditions for CEAL payment assessment.

-However, as we mentioned earlier, values used in these calculations will always be presented by the Ministry of Finance each year.
-The coefficients to be used in the calculation of the taxable base for 2023 CEAL will be published by the Government within 60 days of the entry into force of “Mais Habitação,” so this article will be updated soon.
+However, as we mentioned earlier, values used in these calculations would always be presented by the Ministry of Finance each year.
+The coefficients to be used in the calculation of the taxable base for 2023 CEAL would have to be published by the Government within 60 days of the entry into force of “Mais Habitação”.
+This was done via official ordinance on December 29th, which you can consult by clicking hereThe link is in Portuguese, but you’ll find a city list and, next to each city, the value you would need to calculate your CEAL tax.

 Update on the coefficients: Ordinance No. 455-E/2023, dated December 29th